|Ireland became a member of the European Union on January 1st, 1973 following a referendum in which 83% of voters supported the move.

 - In February 2020, the European Commission approved a €200 million investment scheme for processing and marketing of agricultural products in Ireland to help the sector adapt to the UK’s exit from the EU.

-- The European Commission is coordinating a common European response to the COVID-19 outbreak that includes measures to mitigate the economic damage it is causing in Ireland and all EU Member States.
+- When Covid-19 arrived in Europe in 2020, the European Commission coordinated a rapid common European response that included measures to mitigate the economic damage it was causing in Ireland and all EU Member States.

-- Ireland will benefit from an EU recovery package of €1.8 trillion consisting of Europe's long-term Multiannual Financial Framework (MFF) budget and the temporary recovery instrument, Next Generation EU.
+- Ireland is benefiting from an EU recovery package of €1.8 trillion consisting of Europe's long-term Multiannual Financial Framework (MFF) budget and the temporary recovery instrument, Next Generation EU.

 - The EU Vaccines Strategy accelerated the development, manufacturing and deployment of vaccines against COVID-19 and Ireland has access to a number of vaccines at volumes sufficient to vaccinate the entire population.

-- Research is playing a vital role in tackling the spread of coronavirus and Irish projects have been amongst hundreds across the EU that have received EU funding to help develop coronavirus tests, treatments and technologies.
+- Research is playing a vital role in tackling the spread of Covid and other Coronaviruses and Irish projects have been amongst hundreds across the EU that have received EU funding to help develop coronavirus tests, treatments and technologies.

 - Over the years, the EU has helped fund many of Ireland’s major tourist amenities, including the interpretive centre at the Cliffs of Moher, the redevelopment of Lough Key Forest and Leisure Park and the establishment of a crystal manufacturing and visitor centre at Waterford Crystal following its closure.